bbc/scheduler-plus/README.md

 }
 ```

+...which forms an enclosure around the work you want to perform.

 Strictly-speaking you don't need the match statement and you could
-return the anonymous function directly but it's good practice to check
+return the anonymous function regardless of the `job.``type`` ` but
-the job type first before you return a callback for it.
-You also must
+it's good practice to check the job type first before you return a
-add the job type to the `keys` function return too so the system knows
+callback for it.
+You also must add the job type to the `keys` function
-you will deal with that particular job type.
+list too so the system knows you will deal with that particular job
+type, otherwise Scheduler Plus will never deliver jobs to you,
+regardless of what callbacks you have in the `callbackFor` function.
+The anonymous function returned by `callbackFor` will be executed when

-Scheduler Plus will execute this anonymous function when the job runs.
+Scheduler Plus finds a matching job request.

 Then to start up the system you look up the actor and send these
 callbacks to it, using an `ask`: